-Whilst owning any major household product first-hand is always the ideal scenario, many stairlift companies understand that not everyone is in the financial situation of being able to afford this.
-It goes without saying that the retailer will need to ensure the reconditioned stairlift they are selling will need to meet the same safety standards as their new models, whilst it is also in their interests to ensure that they are every bit as reliable.
-In addition, the experts at Handicare offer a Price Promise system, which means that they will match the price of any second-hand stairlift that a potential customer may have found available for less elsewhere.
+Whilst owning any major household product first-hand is always the ideal scenario, many stairlift companies understand that not everyone is in the financial position to be able to afford this.
+It goes without saying that the retailer will need to ensure the reconditioned stairlifts they are selling will need to meet the same safety standards as their new models, whilst it is also in their interests to ensure that they are every bit as reliable.
+In addition, the experts at Handicare offer a Price Promise system, which means that they will match the price of any second-hand stair lift that a potential customer may have found available for less elsewhere.

 How do I sell my stairlift?

 It is inevitable that any stairlift you own will one day need to be removed from your home.
-Whether the user no longer needs a stairlift, has moved from their property or requires an upgraded model, having the equipment safely dismantled and removed will always be needed at some point.
+Whether the stairlift is no longer required, the owner has moved from their property or requires an upgraded model, having the equipment safely dismantled and removed is essential.

 If you have already reached the stage where you need to make this decision about selling a second-hand stairlift, you may be wondering ‘where can I sell a stairlift?’ so that you can recover a portion of the investment you initially made.
 It is important to be aware, however, that this can be a tricky process, as many of the leading mobility aid manufacturers do not offer a ‘buy back’ service due to the bespoke nature of their installations.
 Those that do, meanwhile, may only be prepared to compensate you with a small fraction of the original purchase price.